-Prerequisite: Unencumbered Arkansas LPN license Introduces the LPN (both AASN and BSN track) to RN practice, focusing on socialization into the roles of the RN.
-Emphasis is placed on nursing ethics, professionalism, communication, the nursing process, and formulating nursing care plans.
+Prerequisite: Unencumbered Arkansas LPN license

+Introduces the LPN (both AASN and BSN track) to RN practice, focusing on socialization into the roles of the RN.
+Emphasis is placed on nursing ethics, professionalism. communication, the nursing process, and formulating nursing care plans.

-NURS 124V Principles of Nursing Care II
+NURS 124V Principles of Nursing Care II 12 credits: 8 hours lecture, 12 hours clinical

-Prerequisites: NURS 1015 and NURS 1034 and Arkansas RN LPN ..

-licensure

-Clinical application of the nursing process to individuals and families with a focus on client adaptation within the physiological and self-concept modes.
+Prerequisites: NURS 1015 and NURS 1034 and Arkansas RN LPN licensure Clinical application of the nursing process to individuals and families with a focus on client adaptation within the physiological and self-concept modes.
 Emphasis is placed on the physiological needs of endocrine (including reproduction), nutrition, fluids and electrolytes, protection and the physical self of the self-concept mode.